 BIOGRAPHIES OF THE BERAC MEMBERSHIP

-Gerald (Jay) A. Meehl is a Senior Scientist at the National Center for Atmospheric Research.
+Gerald A. Meehl is a Senior Scientist at the National Center for Atmospheric Research.
 His research focuses on regional and global climate change and the major impacts of global warming extremes.
 Dr. Meehl received his PhD (1987) in Climate Dynamics from the University of Colorado and his M.A.
 (1978) and B.A.
 (1974) in Climate Dynamics and Atmospheric Science also from the University of Colorado.
-He is a member of the American Meteorological Society, the American Geophysical Union, the Pacific Science Association; a Fellow of the American Meteorological Society (2007) and the American Geophysical Union (2014); and a Nobel Peace Prize laureate (2007) as a member of the Intergovernmental Panel on Climate Change (IPCC) science team.
-He has more than 230 refereed publication.
+He is a member of the American Meteorological Society, the American Geophysical Union, the Pacific Science Association; a Fellow of the American Meteorological Society (2007) and the American Geophysical Union (2014); and a contributor to the reports of the IPCC that was awarded the 2007 Nobel Peace Prize.

 Karin A. Remington is the Chief Technology Officer at Arjuna Solutions.
 She was previously (2007-2012) the Director of the Center for Bioinformatics and Computational Biology, National Institute of General Medical Sciences at the National Institutes of Health.
 Her research interests focuses on integration of biology with computer sciences, engineering, mathematics and physics, and increasing the usability of “big data” in science and society.
 Dr. Remington received her Ph.D.
 (1991) in mathematics from the University of Kentucky, Lexington and her B.A.
 (1985) in natural science and mathematics from the College of St. Benedict/St. John’s University in St. Joseph, Minnesota.
 She is recipient of the Householder Fellowship in Scientific Computing, Oak Ridge National Laboratory (1992-1994), Wimberly Royster Outstanding Teaching Assistant Award, University of Kentucky (1987), and a member of Delta Epsilon Sigma and Pi Mu Epsilon.